 A contribution from Sarah Ann Loreth.
 Sarah is a fine art photographer from New Hampshire, who specializes in self-portraiture, conceptual portraiture, and fashion.
 To find out more about her work, visit her photostream and check out her website.

-Tell me a bit about yourself.
+Tell me a bit about yourself and your art.

-What was your experience like in Africa?
+What was your experience like in India?

-What is a specific memory you would like to share?
+Is there a specific memory you would like to share?

 Do you have any upcoming projects you would like to tell us about?